Aisha Abubakar Abdulwahab

-Dr. Aisha Abubakar Abdulwahab (born c.1971) was a Nigeria policewoman who won a UNESCO fellowship award to study tuberculosis.
+Dr. Aisha Abubakar Abdulwahab (born c.1971) was a Nigerian policewoman who won a UNESCO fellowship award to study tuberculosis.
 She was in charge of palliative support program at the force Headquarters, Abuja during the coronavirus pandemic.

 Early life and education

 Aisha Abubakar Abdulwahab was born in c.1971 and she joined the Nigerian police force in 1995.
 She has a degree in veterinary science and a doctorate.

 Work

 In 2005, she was awarded a UNESCO fellowship for her proposal to use DNA to identify the link between human and bovine tuberculosis.
 By taking samples from cows and people she could evaluate the risk that Nigerians took when they drank unpasteurized milk.
 The award was to enable her to complete the research at any university.

 She emerged as the Monitor General Senior Executive Course (SEC) 44, 2022 of the National Institute for Policy and Strategic Studies (NIPSS), Kuru in Plateau State.